The deep-tech whir of a subsystem hums through the helm chamber.

 “And yet I still search.
+Sometimes I am blocked by what my civilization can do, but I am always blocked by the limits of our own ingenuity.
 I know that it’s her will to guide humanity as I look for them.
 They will come up from time to time, hints, scars from their old exploits… It’s a maddening pursuit.
 I digress.”

 “It’s interesting to hear.”

 “I’m not here to regale you.
 Heed my warning.
-Kill him, tear out his mind if you can.
+Kill him, at least try.
+Tear out his mind if you can.
 I will surrender every dimension that our borders contest to you if you give that to me.”

 Eternity places his gauntleted hands behind his back as if in polite consideration.
 “Thank you for taking the time, Ywn.”